labex-labs/open-source-labs/css/30-seconds-of-css/lab-masonry-layout/step1.md

 # Masonry Layout

+`index.html` and `style.css` have already been provided in the VM.

-To create a masonry-style layout that consists of "bricks" that fall into each other with either a fixed `width` (vertical layout) or a fixed `height` (horizontal layout) to form a perfect fit, especially useful when working with images, follow these steps:
+To create a masonry-style layout, use the `.masonry-container` as the main container, and add `.masonry-columns` as an inner container to which `.masonry-brick` elements will be placed.
+The layout consists of "bricks" that fall into each other, forming a perfect fit.
+The `width` for a vertical layout, and `height` for a horizontal layout, can be fixed.

-1. Write the code in `index.html` and `style.css`.
-2. Define `.masonry-container` as the container for the masonry layout, and `.masonry-columns` as an inner container in which `.masonry-brick` elements will be placed.
-3. Apply `display: block` to `.masonry-brick` elements to allow the layout to flow properly.
-4. Use the `:first-child` pseudo-element selector to apply a different `margin` for the first element to account for its positioning.
+To ensure the layout flows properly, apply `display: block` to `.masonry-brick` elements.
+Use the `:first-child` pseudo-element selector to apply a different `margin` for the first element to account for its positioning.
-5. Use CSS variables and media queries for greater flexibility and responsiveness.

-Here's an example of the HTML and CSS code:
+For greater flexibility and responsiveness, use CSS variables and media queries.
+The `.masonry-container` has CSS variables for column count and gap.
+The number of columns is controlled by media queries that specify different column counts and widths for different screen sizes.

 ```html
 <div class="masonry-container">